Tuesday, March 02, 2021

 Monday, January 11, 2021

 Gnomes live in the woods, talk to badgers, carve houses into giant mushrooms, and despite being a little eccentric are otherwise okay.
 Ish.
-If you can have a normal conversation with a little man or woman and they are not trying dig a hole or cut your head off, it's probably a gnome.
+If you can have a normal conversation with a little man or woman and they are not ignoring you while they dig a hole or trying cut your head off, it's probably a gnome.

 Dwarves are the incel brodude dickholes.
 They go off into the mountains, spend all their time drinking beer and bulking up by mining and fighting and working out.
 They grow enormous beards as a sign of